philou/philou.github.com/_posts/2018-11-06-its-time-to-flip-your-kanban-board-setup.markdown

 ## It's Obvious, Stupid!

 I grew up in France.
-Like most occidental languages, French reads from left to right.
+Like most Western languages, French reads from left to right.
 Actually, we organize most documents along this left-to-right, line-by-line flow.
 What's the first thing I see when I open my [Kanban board](https://en.wikipedia.org/wiki/Kanban_board)?
 You guess it: TODO items!

 > 💡 What's the first thing I see when I open my Kanban board: TODO items! 😰